mtlynch/mtlynch.io/content/notes/simple-go-web-service-nixos/index.md

 The first problem is that Ansible is slow.
 Every time you add a new service to a server, it takes longer to run Ansible against it.
 I had not-so-complicated servers where applying configuration took 10+ minutes every time.
 On Nix, minor configuration changes happen in seconds, and longer ones take about 30 seconds.

 I also ran into version conflicts under Ansible.
-If one service depends on Python 2 and another depends on Python 3.7 and another depends on Python 3.10, you're going to have a hard time making sure each app uses the correct version of Python on the system, and the different versions will try to overwrite the same files (like `/usr/bin/python3`).
+If one service depended on Python 2 and another depended on Python 3.7 and another depended on Python 3.10, they'd all break each other and try to overwrite the same files.

 ### Why not Docker?

 I've tried running services under Docker, and it works okay.

-One big disadvantage to Docker is that it's unfriendly to development.
+Docker is unfriendly to development.
 With NixOS and Ansible, you can mostly reuse the packaging code for your development work.
 There are ways that you can do development within a Docker container, but that's not what Docker is designed for, so you'd be fighting the tool a bit.
 Instead, I always end up defining my Docker image redundantly to how I set up my development environment.

 I also find that Docker gets harder to use when you have more than one running process.
 For example, if you have a web app that depends on Postgres, now you have two Docker containers, and it gets a bit harder to manage.